-The Seventh Day Adventist Church is by far the largest of the 7th Day Churches of God, but it is not included in our list of churches, because its Fundamental Beliefs (nos.2-5) include the unbiblical Trinitarian doctrine.
+The Seventh Day Adventist Church is by far the largest of the 7th Day Sabbath Churches, but it is not included in our list of churches, because its Fundamental Beliefs (nos.2-5) include the unbiblical Trinitarian doctrine.
 It did not adopt this doctrine until 1980 at its Dallas Convention, shortly after which the Adventist Review wrote: “While no single Scripture passage states the doctrine of the Trinity, it is assumed as a fact … only by faith can we accept the existence of the Trinity.”
 (Vol.158, No.31, p.4.)

 “19 Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: 20 teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world.”
 [ASV]

 This “Great Commission” of Jesus Christ is an oft-quoted proof-text of trinitarians, used to promote their belief in the three-in-one/triune God.
 This is based on the use of the single noun, “name” (as opposed to “names”), applied to three separate nouns – the Father, Son, and holy spirit – thus supposedly three beings with one name (or, according to some versions of triune theology, one being in three manifestations).